GabyUSTC/lds-homepage/content/authors/shuowang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Shuo Wang (王硕) is currently a Associate Research Fellow, School of Data Science, University of Science and Technology of China (USTC), China.
+Shuo Wang is currently a Associate Research Fellow, School of Data Science, University of Science and Technology of China (USTC), China.
 His reseach interests mainly include machine learning and multimedia data analysis, such as large-scale multimedia indexing and retrieval, multimedia data embedding, and video understanding.
 He serves as a technical program committee (TPC) member for ACM MM, CVPR, ECCV, IJCAI, etc, and reviewer for TIP, TMM, TOMM, etc.